dspinellis/ai-cli-lib/README.md

-library detects programs that offer interactive command-line editing through the __readline__ library, and modifies their interface to allow obtaining help from a GPT large language model, such as OpenAI's or one provided through a [llama.cpp](https://github.com/ggerganov/llama.cpp) server.
+library detects programs that offer interactive command-line editing through the __readline__ library, and modifies their interface to allow obtaining help from a GPT large language model server, such as Anthropic's or OpenAI's, or one provided through a [llama.cpp](https://github.com/ggerganov/llama.cpp) server.
 Think of it as a command line copilot.